maunij/Modelling-Emergence-in-Flocks/README.md

 This is a MATLAB implementation of the discrete Cucker-Smale (CS) model, which can be seen as a first-order approximation of the continuous CS model.

-In the following animation agents were uniformly randomly distributed

 Visual Animation             |  Velocity Standard Deviation :-------------------------:|:-------------------------: